Tim DeRuyter: Cal

 On January 23, 2017, DeRuyter was hired to be defensive coordinator at Cal.
 Prior to his arrival, Cal's defense ranked 127th in scoring defense and 125th in total defense in 2016.
 The defense improved over his tenure; over the 2017–2020 seasons, Cal's scoring defense ranked 79th, 22nd, 33rd, and 48th, respectively.
 The total defense ranked 95th, 15th, 65th, and 38th.
 The 2019 Cal defense featured All-American Evan Weaver, who led the nation in tackles.
 During his tenure at Cal, DeRuyter was the primary defensive coordinator from 2017 to 2019, but shared the responsibility with Peter Sirmon in 2020.
 For their coaching during the 2019 season, DeRuyter and Sirmon were named Linebackers Coaches of the Year by FootballScoop.

 Oregon

 On January 22, 2021, DeRuyter was hired to be the defensive coordinator at Oregon.

 Texas Tech

 On December 8, 2021, DeRuyter was hired to be the defensive coordinator and linebackers coach at Texas Tech University under head coach Joey McGuire.
+Texas Tech fired DeRuyter following the 2024 season after the team finished the regular season ranked 125th in total defense (out of 134 FBS teams) and 133rd against the pass.